 At the Jaakkola Reindeer Farm in the village of Luosto, in central Lapland, travelers get to join in the everyday life of the Jaakkola family.
-Living in the middle of nowhere makes guests wonder where the kids go to school.

 It’s been almost a decade since Anu Magga and Jani Jaakkola met while helping out their friends at a Sámi wedding.
 Jani was in charge of the cooking, and Anu took care of serving the food.
 It became instantly clear that the two worked well together.

 – It was late spring and by autumn, we already worked together at the reindeer farm, says Anu.